dazuma/toys/toys/docs/guide.md

 #### Flag groups

-Flags may be organized into groups.
+Flags can be organized into groups.
 This serves two functions:

 *   Grouping related flags in the help and usage screens
 *   Implementing required flags and other constraints

 To create a simple flag group, use the `flag_group` directive, and provide a block that defines the group's flags.
-You may also provide a group description that appears in the help screen.
+You can also provide a group description that appears in the help screen.

     flag_group desc: "Debug flags" do